The Healing Kitchen

 INSTRUCTIONS:

-Divide salad greens among four plates and top with onion and walnuts and drizzle with dressing
+Divide salad greens evenly amongst four bowls and top with remaining vegetables.
+Serve with dressing on the side.

 (c=cup; t=teaspoon; T=tablespoon)